Jackal buzzard

 The jackal buzzard (Buteo rufofuscus) is a fairly large African bird of prey.
 The taxonomy of this species has caused some confusion in the past and it almost certainly belongs in a species complex with other African Buteo species.
-Some taxonomists have considered this species, the Archer's buzzard, and the augur buzzard to be the same superspecies.
+Some taxonomists have considered this species, the Archer's buzzard (Buteo archeri), and the augur buzzard (Buteo augur) to be the same superspecies.
 Many taxonomists consider them all to be distinct, having different calls, different home ranges and variations in plumage.
-This is a species that lives among mountains, and on adjacent savanna and grassland.
-It is resident and non-migratory throughout its range.
+The species is resident and non-migratory throughout its range.

 Description

 The jackal buzzard is one of the two larger Buteo species native to Africa, alongside its close cousin, the augur buzzard.
 Adults may measure 44 to 60 cm in total length.
 In weight, one survey found 55 unsexed birds to weight from 790 to 1370 g while another found seven males to weigh from 865 to 1080 g and eleven females to weigh from 1150 to 1700 g.
-Another female also weighed approximately 1700 g, making this one of the massive of the world's Buteo species.
-18 jackal buzzards were found to have averaged 1059.4 g.
+Another female also weighed approximately 1700 g, making this one of the more massive Buteo species in the world.
+Eighteen jackal buzzards were found to have averaged 1059.4 g.
 Wingspan in this species is known to range from 127 to 143 cm, with an average of 131.9 cm in 9 birds being almost identical to the mean wingspan of the augur buzzard.